-The famous quote from Microsoft creator Bill Gates, "If I was down to my last dollar, I'd spend it on public relations," proves how invaluable a well executed PR campaign is to the success of a company.
-Gates probably wasn't referring to his secret plan of taking over the fashion world, but you get the idea.
+The famous quote from Microsoft creator Bill Gates, “If I was down to my last dollar, I’d spend it on public relations,” proves how invaluable a well executed PR campaign is to the success of a company.
+Gates probably wasn’t referring to his secret plan of taking over the fashion world, but you get the idea.
 The main goal of PR is to attract awareness, growth and ultimately, the success of a business.
-Without it, you could have a great denim line...that no one knows about.
-It’s your job to figure out the best methods to do build interest and enthusiasm for those jeans!
+Without it, you could have a great denim line…that no one knows about.
+It’s your job (or that of your PR team) to figure out the best methods to do build interest and enthusiasm for those jeans, while staying within budget.

-Representing an established designer or a capital-funded company with deep pockets?
-Then shelling out $25,000 to have Ms. Fabulous Celebrity tweet about your client’s clothing or messengering 100 samples to a coveted list of fashion bloggers and influencers might just work wonders.
-However, if you’re working with a startup or an unknown, emerging designer who is just starting out, that kind of cash is probably not going to be accessible.
+With an unlimited budget, shelling out $25,000 to have Ms. Fabulous Celebrity tweet about your clothing, or messengering 100 samples to a coveted list of fashion bloggers and influencers might just work wonders.
+However, if you’re a startup or an unknown, emerging designer who is just starting out, that kind of PR outreach is just not happening

-While this should be a no-brainer, many start ups actually forget to put together a press kit.
-This is a set of promotional materials about the business, owner, mission, etc., intended for media members.
-It can also include images, the company logo, any previous press mentions and social media statistics.
-Since it’s often the first thing many editors may see when checking out a new collection, the press kit should be well-designed with clear, concise writing that features the company the same way you want the press to feature it.
-Designed electronically and saved as a PDF, a press kit shouldn’t cost anything at all.
+Many start ups actually forget to put together a press kit.
+This is a set of promotional materials about the business, owner, mission, etc., intended for the media (though you might also find parts helpful when reaching out to fashion buyers as well).
+Whether you create something printed or host these materials ob your website, be sure to include: product photography, headshots of the design team, the company logo, any previous press mentions and social media statistics.
+Since it’s often the first thing editors will review when checking out a new collection, the press kit should be well-designed with clear, concise writing that features the company the same way you want the press to write about you.

 You need great images of all of your designs.
 Clean, uncluttered, high resolution images on a white background, ready at your disposable.
-While employing a photographer can be costly, with a little trial and error, it’s actually pretty easy to take your own high quality photos.
+While employing a photographer can be costly, with a little trial and error, it’s actually pretty easy to take your own high quality fashion photos.
 These images are your ticket to landing editorial placements.
 Flat images (meaning laid out neatly on a white background), or on a dress form are usually best.
-If the designs are shot on models, try making sure the models are not overly accessorized or stylized.
-This can often hinder the look of the item.
+If the designs are shot on models, make sure the models are not overly accessorized or stylized.
 Editors are looking through hundreds of pitches and pictures everyday.
-If they ask you for a knee-length circle skirt, show them a knee-length circle skirt, not one that had a pink crinoline underneath it.
+If they ask you for a knee-length circle skirt, show them a knee-length circle skirt, not one that with a pink crinoline underneath.

-Once you start spreading the word about your fashion client, bloggers from all walks of life will come knocking on your digital door requesting for samples in exchange for a blog post.
-While working with bloggers is a great way to promote a collection, you need to be very selective with who you work with, especially in the beginning of a launch.
-Unless the blogger has a substantial following, fits your client’s aesthetic and has worked in the past with other companies you deem as competition, it’s probably a waste of funds to foster these relationships by sending samples.
-Instead, offer early access to the new collection, a visit to the designer's studio, or an interview.
+Once you start spreading the word about your fashion client, bloggers from all walks of life will come knocking on your digital door, requesting for samples in exchange for a blog post or Instagram post.
+While working with bloggers is a great way to promote a collection, you need to be very selective with who you work with, especially in the beginning of a product launch.
+Unless the blogger has a substantial following, fits your client’s aesthetic and has worked in the past with other companies equal or aspirational to yours, it’s probably a waste of funds at this time to send samples.
+Instead, offer early access to the new collection, a visit to the designer’s studio, or an exclusive interview.

-When sending out requested samples to editors, don’t be afraid of asking for their shipping number.
+On the other hand, sending samples to a print publication is worth it – and should be factored into your PR strategy and budget.
+When sending out requested samples to print editors (that’s key, an editor must have requested the sample for this to work), don’t be afraid of asking for their shipping number.
 More often than not, editors will need an item sent overnight.
-If you don’t send quickly, you risk losing the placement, but if you keep paying these crazy Fedex and UPS fees, you can end up broke in no time.
-Most big publishing companies will give you their shipping account info, you just have to ask.
+If you don’t send it quickly, you risk losing the placement.
+But Fedex and UPS fees can add up.
+Most big publishing companies like Hearst and Conde Nast will give you their shipping account info, you just have to ask.